CWACoderWithAttitude/CWACoderWithAttitude.github.io/_posts/2025-07-20-check-ssl-certs.markdown

 Then i decided to to try a [Rust](https://rust-lang.org) based approach.

-Clean as pyton and fast as hell 🔥!
+Clean as python and fast as hell 🔥!

 [Rust SSL-Cert-Checker](https://github.com/CWACoderWithAttitude/ssl-cert-checker)